 Q: How does electronegativity affect covalent bonds?

 A: Electronegativity is a measure of an atom's ability to attract electrons in a chemical bond.
-If two atoms have similar electronegativities, they will share electrons equally, forming a nonpolar covalent bond.
+Still, if two atoms have similar electronegativities, they will share electrons equally, forming a nonpolar covalent bond.
 If there is a significant difference in electronegativity, the electrons will be pulled closer to the more electronegative atom, forming a polar covalent bond.

 Q: What are single, double, and triple bonds?